PhD Candidate | Graduating June 2026

 A system that allows bystanders to signal their privacy preferences to camera-enabled devices, enabling privacy-aware recording and data collection.

-Technologies: Kotlin, Android Development, OpenGL, Python
+Stack: Kotlin, Android, OpenGL, Python

 LLM-Powered Network Privacy Auditor

-Conceptual / Starting Soon
+Starting Soon

 A tool that translates raw network traffic logs into human-readable privacy reports using LLMs, backed by a knowledge base of tracking domains and protocols.

-Technologies: Python, LlamaIndex, LangChain, LangGraph
+Stack: Python, LlamaIndex, LangChain, LangGraph

 BystandARIA: AR Bystander Privacy